 Investors are aware that there are two main methods for acquiring an exposure to gold.
 The first involves directly acquiring the precious metal itself by purchasing gold bullions, jewellery and other items made from gold.
 The second, however, involves investing in those companies dealing in the extraction and processing of gold.

-Both of VanEck's Gold Stocks give investors the opportunity to access the gold mining sector at a relatively low cost and in a diversified way.
+Both versions of the gold stocks offered by VanEck give investors the opportunity to access the gold mining sector at a relatively low cost and in a diversified way.
 Above all, it guarantees pure play exposure to companies involved in gold exploration, extraction and refining.

 VanEck offers investors the following two options: